 Debit cards can be excellent tools for both children and their adult guardians – as long as they’re given, used and monitored with vigilance.
 Virtually anything can be purchased online, including alcohol, prescription medications and even illegal drugs.
 The shopper’s age is often irrelevant.
 A 2016 Nicotine & Tobacco Research study, for example, examined the ease with which minors can buy electronic cigarettes and supplies.
 For the study, 16- and 17-year-olds were asked to use their personal debit cards to make online purchases of e-liquids, the fluid that fuels electronic cigarettes.
 Those transactions were successful in 34 states.

-The cool uptick
+The cool uptick in plastic